JhincDC/PersonalSetup/README.md

 - arch-mac-style.zip : Plymouth style

-*Personal Use, but config as you would like to use :)*
+*Personal Use, but config it as you would like to use :)*